Hello and welcome!

 I am a sociologist and Assistant Professor of Sociology at Carthage College.
 I specialize in critical criminology and police studies with a focus on power and inequality.
 I hold a Ph.D. in Sociology with an emphasis in Black Studies from the University of California, Santa Barbara (UCSB).

 I joined the faculty of Sociology at Carthage College in August 2018.
 I teach Introduction to Sociology.
 My research methodologies incorporate qualitative approaches.
 I specialize in ethnographic methods, focus group interviews, and video analysis.

 I was born in Milwaukee, WI where my lived experiences serve as the foundation of my research interests.
-As a first generation, working class, Black woman raised in the most segregated city in the nation, I find it my duty and honor to study the forces create and reproduce inequality for disadvantaged communities.
+As a first-generation, working-class, Black woman raised in the most segregated city in the nation, I find it my duty and honor to study the forces that create and reproduce inequality for disadvantaged communities.

 To get in touch, please email me: firstname.lastname@example.org